What of the false doctrines of heaven, hell, and purgatory? And what of the scriptures that supposedly support these fabrications of human reasoning?

-Satan’s first lie to humanity was the doctrine of the immortal soul (Genesis 3:4).
-But Scripture plainly states that the “wages of sin is death”—not eternal torment in hellfire (Romans 6:23).
-Scripture is equally clear that the dead “know nothing” (Ecclesiastes 9:5), and that no one has ascended to heaven except Christ (John 3:13).
+Satan’s first lie to humanity was the doctrine of the immortal soul (Ecclesiastes 9:5, Genesis 3:4).
+But the Bible plainly states that the “wages of sin is death”—not eternal torment in hellfire (Romans 6:23).
+Scripture is equally clear that the dead “know nothing” and that no one has ascended to heaven except Christ (John 3:13).
 Instead, God’s faithful saints (whether dead or alive) will be resurrected at Christ’s return (1 Thessalonians 4:13–18)!

 Many who defend going to heaven will point to Luke 23:43.
 Didn’t Jesus say to the criminal, “Assuredly, I say to you, today you will be with Me in Paradise”?

 Three keys help explain this verse: First, the Bible is clear that “no one has ascended to heaven” (John 3:13), and even after the Crucifixion, Peter well understood that ancient king David had still not ascended to heaven (Acts 2:29).
 Second, it is important to remember that translators inserted the commas into this verse.
 The Greek did not use commas.
 And third, it is crucial to ask ourselves a simple question: When Jesus made that statement, where would He be “today” and when would He be in paradise?